astrapi69/jgeohash/README.md

 This library is a basic implementation from the GeoHash algorithm written in the java and can be applied to generate from the latitude and longitude a geohash code and reverse.

 The library is kept simple and have no dependencies to other libraries.

 ## License

-The source code is under the Apache License V2.0 as published by the Apache Foundation.
+The source code is under the liberal Apache License V2.0 as published by the Apache Foundation.

 If you have suggestions or improvements of bugfixes please contribute back via github.